Sony Xperia Z2 Review – The Good Just Got Better

 Share

-The Z1 soon went on to become one of the top smartphones of 2013.
+The Z1 soon became one of the top smartphones of 2013.
 The company then backed it up with a smaller-sized Z1 compact.
 The only corners cut for this phone were a tiny bit of the screen real estate.
 After having tasted success in their last two outings, Sony is back and is hungry for more.
-They have now decided to up the ante with their latest flagship device―the Xperia Z2.
-Going by the phone spec sheet launched during MWC 2014 in Barcelona, the Z2 looks like a beast from a completely different planet.
+They have decided to up the ante with their latest flagship device―the Xperia Z2.
+The phone spec sheet launched during MWC 2014 in Barce shows that the Z2 looks like a beast from a completely different planet.
 So, just how good is this formidable phone?
-Here’s taking a look at the specifications and the many features of the Sony Xperia Z2.
+Here are the specifications and the many features of the Sony Xperia Z2.

 Image Source:blogs.sonymobile.com